 The roofscape of the Conservation Area exhibits a wide mix of traditional roofing materials, slate, tile and a few thatch e.g. Pepys House and Monks Close.
 The prevalent roofing materials are clay pantile (red and black glazed variety), plain tile and natural slate.
-It is important to protect this historical legacy and roofing of any new build should be selected from the range of regional materials characteristic of Mid Suffolk.
-The roof of a rural building should be darker than the wall in order to help make the building appear smaller in scale, with darker materials for the roof unless using a natural clay pan or plain tile.
-The roofscape of any new build should reflect the adjacent roofscape of existing buildings so as not to impact upon them.
-Artificial materials should be avoided.
+It is important to protect this historical legacy.
+It will be expected that roofscapes reflect adjacent properties using a range of regional materials characteristic of Mid Suffolk.